thedude0606/options/PROGRESS.md

 ## Completed Features/Tasks

+### API Integration Fixes
+- Fixed streaming method parameter issues by using 'symbol_list' instead of 'symbols' for level_one_equities and level_one_options methods
+- Added handler registration fallback to use on_message if add_handler is not available
+- Implemented missing DataManager methods (get_historical_data and get_options_chain) to maintain dashboard compatibility
+- Enhanced error handling for streaming data connections

 ### Documentation and Setup
 - Explored Schwab API documentation to understand authentication requirements and available endpoints
 - Set up GitHub repository structure with required documentation files